Bradie Tennell: 2020–21 season: Competing during COVID and Grand Prix medal

-2021–2022 season
+Tennell was also named to the American team for the 2021 World Team Trophy.
+During her short program, she underrotated the final jump of her triple Lutz-triple toe combination jump and slightly underrotated her triple flip.
+Her footwork was a Level 2, but she earned Level 4s and positive GOEs on all her spins, earning 67.40 points for Team USA.
+During her free skate, despite underrotating a few jumps, she "delivered a solid performance", earning 133.19 points.
+Team USA came in second place with 110 points, behind the Russians, who earned 125 points; Japan came in third place, with 107 points.

+2021–22 season: Foot injury

 Tennell withdrew from what was scheduled to be her first Grand Prix assignment of the season, the 2021 Skate America, due to a foot injury.
-She also withdrew from 2021 Gran Premio d'Italia (the replacement event for 2021 Cup of China) and 2021 CS Cup of Austria.
-On December 28, 2021, Tennell announced on social media that she was withdrawing from the 2022 U.S. Championships, due to the same foot injury that had plagued her all season, making her ineligible to compete in the Olympics unless she filed a petition for a place on the U.S team.
+She also withdrew from the 2021 Gran Premio d'Italia (the replacement event for the 2021 Cup of China), also due to injury.
+In December 2021, Tennell announced on social media that she was withdrawing from the 2022 U.S. Championships, due to the same foot injury that had plagued her all season, making her ineligible to compete in the Olympics unless she filed a petition for a place on the U.S team.
+She reported that she had consulted doctors from all over the U.S., changed boots, and tried many treatments, none of which were effective.
 Her withdrawal made her the first American woman not to defend her national title since Sasha Cohen in 2007 and the first not to do so during an Olympic year since Michelle Kwan in 2006.
 Kwan was the last American figure skater to successfully petition for a place on an Olympic team after not competing at a national championship.
+Tennell called it "the hardest decision of my life", wished her fellow skaters good luck at Nationals and in Beijing, and vowed that she would return to competition.